What is Google Docs?

 Published by Jillian McCoy

 I'm a freelance writer and college student based in Philadelphia.
 Though I'll write just about anything as a "pen for hire," I specialize in short-form content written for the web.
-Some of my favorite subj...
+Some o...
 View profile

 - Tech Tutorial: How to Use the New Features of Google Docs5 Ways to Alter Books with Paper Crafts